The notification requirements for paternity leave differ for UK and overseas adoptions.

 In the first stage, the employee must inform you of:

 - The date on which the other or main adopter received official notification.
-For an explanation of official notification, see the right to paternity leave - adoptions.
+For an explanation of official notification, see the right to paternity leave - adoptions and surrogacy adoptions.

 - The date the child is expected to enter Northern Ireland.